lbwa/docs-server/README.md

 const app = new DocsServer()
 ```

+### Server mode

-- ( Optional ) You can specify your custom configuration.
+- You can specify your custom configuration.

 ```js
 const resolve = require('path').resolve